Anshu-man567/ostrack-256/README.md

 Unlike other frameworks that segregate these two steps, OSTrack leverages the transformer architecture to combine these steps into one.

 Sample outputs are shown below, from left to right:
-1. Input Search Image (from iteration 60–100)
+1. Input Search Image
-2. Input Template Image (from iteration 1)
+2. Input Template Image
 3. Remaining search image tokens after layer 4, 7, 10
 4. Classifier Score Output (as a heatmap, from purple(tends to 0) to yellow(tends to 1))
 5. Final output image with the bounding box